wisper1977/Python/Python NetMon/Readme.md

 Make sure a device is selected in the main window for edit or delete shortcuts to work.

+## Version History

+### v1.1.0.1 - Latest
+**Release Date:** May 8, 2024
+- Added keyboard shortcuts for improved navigation and usability.
+- Improved logging for network operations and error handling.
+- Fixed UI bugs related to device management dialogs.

+### v1.1.0
+**Release Date:** April 20, 2024
+- Introduced the device editing and deleting functionality.
+- Added validation for IP addresses when adding or editing devices.
+- Enhanced performance for device status updates.

+### v1.0.2
+**Release Date:** March 15, 2024
+- Fixed a bug in the network pinging process where timeouts were not handled correctly.
+- Updated UI responsiveness during network scans.

+### v1.0.1
+**Release Date:** February 25, 2024
+- Minor bug fixes in the configuration management.
+- Improved error messages for easier troubleshooting.

+### v1.0.0 - Initial Release
+**Release Date:** February 10, 2024
+- Basic functionality for adding devices and monitoring their status via ping.
+- Simple UI for managing and viewing network devices.
+- Configurable settings for ping attempts and timeout intervals.
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.